-Give an explanation on the given 'object'.
+Give an explanation on Term.
 The argument may be any Prolog data object.
-If the argument is an atom, a term of the form Name/Arity or a term of the form Module:Name/Arity, explain/1 describes the predicate as well as possible references to it.
+If the argument is an atom, a term of the form Name/Arity or a term of the form Module: Name/Arity, explain/1 describes the predicate as well as possible references to it.
 See also gxref/0.

+'''

-explain(+ToExplain, -Explanation)
+explain(@Term, -Explanation)

+'''